fmarcell21/precognox-feladat/README.md

 Tasks:
-  Project skeleton: Done
+	##Project skeleton: Done

 Game logic: Done

 Pages: Done

-  -implemented a "game" and a "saves" page
+    Implemented a "game" and a "saves" page

 Filtering: Done
-  -the user can filter the saved games by using a form
+    the user can filter the saved games by using a form

 Testing: Not done

-  -didn't have time to implement filtering
+    didn't have time to implement filtering
-  -error handling is lacking
+    error handling is lacking
 Design: Done

-  -very basic design implemented
+    very basic design implemented

 Optional tasks

   Bigger board: Not Implemented

-    -the game board class would need rewriting to implement bigger boards, because it's currently hard coded
+    the game board class would need rewriting to implement bigger boards, because it's currently hard coded

   AI: Not implemented

   Responsive design: Done

-    -the application is comfortably usable on smaller screens
+    the application is comfortably usable on smaller screens